kolemor/CPSC449-Project_2/README.md

 - there are 100 instructor_ids, with only ~14 of them being used

 # windows execution policy

 - if you are running this on a windows machine you may have to set the execution policy to run your virutal enviroment

 ` Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

+# Overview of files

+## Enrollment Service (Project 1)

+- enrollment_queries.py:
+  prints to the terminal what is located within the enrollment database

+- enrollment_routes.py:
+  contains all the routes and code for the endpoints of the API

+- enrollment.db:
+  the database file for the enrollment service

+- enrollment.py:
+  the 'main' file for the enrollment service

+- populate_enrollment.py:
+  creates and populates the enrollment database

+## Users Service (Project 2)

+- mkclaims.py & mkjwk.py:
+  used for JWT claims

+- populate_users.py:
+  creates and populates the users database

+- users_routes.py:
+  contains all the routes and code for the endpoints of the API

+- users.db:
+  the database file for the users service

+- users.py:
+  the 'main' file for the users service

+## Misc files

+- Procfile:
+  runs both services

+- requirements.txt:
+  the required libraries that pip needs to install

+- schemas.py:
+  both services use this for now, will probably split them up later

+- CPSC 449 Project 1 Documentation:
+  self explanatory